- 1Spain: An attractive country for investment

 - Producers entered in the Administrative Register of the Institute of Cinema and Audiovisual Arts that execute a foreign feature film production or audiovisual productions that allow the construction of a physical support prior to industrial series production will qualify for a 30% tax credit with respect to the first €1 million of tax credit base, and 25% on the excess, provided the expenses are at least €1 million.
 However, for expenses on preproduction and post-production of animated films and visual effects incurred in Spain, the limit is set at €200,000.

-The tax credit generated in each tax period may not exceed the amount of €10 million for each production made.21
+The tax credit generated in each tax period may not exceed the amount of €10 million for each production made.26

-- Finally, costs incurred to produce and exhibit live performing and musical arts productions will qualify for a tax credit equal to 20% of direct artistic, technical or promotional costs, less grants received.
+- Costs incurred to produce and exhibit live performing and musical arts productions will qualify for a tax credit equal to 20% of direct artistic, technical or promotional costs, less grants received.

 The tax credit generated in each tax period may not exceed €500,000 per taxpayer.